hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

 - `block_hash` should be retrieved by a join with the `record_file` table to find the `hash` of the file containing the transaction.
 - `hash` should be retrieved by a join with the `transaction` table
-- `hedera_child_transactions` (when added) will be retrieved by a join between the `contract_result` and transfer tables (`assessed_custom_fee`, `crypto_transfer`, `token_transfer`, `nft_transfer`) tables based on child timestamps.
 - `logs` should be retrieved by a join between the `contract_result` and `contract_log` tables.
 - `state-changes` should be retrieved by a join between the `contract_result` and `contract_state_change` tables.

 > _Note:_ `/api/v1/contracts/results/{transactionId}` will have to extract the correlating contractId and timestamp to
 > retrieve the correct contract_result row

-> _Note 2:_ Child Hedera transactions issued by HTS precompiled transactions will produce regular HTS transactions.
-> These differ from EVM internal transactions between contracts.
-> The HTS transactions will contain the transferList that describes the internal transfers to be extracted.
-The parent
-> transactions `transaction.child_transactions` will denote the range of consensusTimestamps for child transactions
-> i.e. `[parent_timestamp, parent_timestamp + transaction.child_transactions)`

 ### Get Contract Logs